History

 In 1988 the regatta was relocated to the Royal Albert Dock, raced on a seven-lane course over a distance of 1,750 metres.

 In 2001 the regatta moved to the (now) International Rowing Federation (FISA) international-standard course at Dorney Lake, which has eight racing lanes over 2,000m and a separate channel for crews to go to the start/warm up.
 The course hosted the rowing of the 2012 Summer Olympics.
-The first years at Dorney saw racing over 1500m, as the course was slowly completed.

 In 2017 the regatta trialled the British Rowing Competition Framework, the most significant change in the structure of competition for a decade.
 The Met was the first large-scale regatta to trial the system, which has been fully implemented and continues to run to this day.